-The right-wing media in the UK is ignoring this hugely significant development in the story, something that indicates that strings are being pulled by the Establishment in the background to keep it quiet.
+The right-wing media in the UK ignored this puzzling aspect of the story, something that indicates that strings were being pulled by the Establishment in the background to keep it quiet.

 FSB OR NOT FSB

-The problem with this is that nothing like this has happened in the past.
-Moreover, logic would dictate that if Skripal was killed by FSB assassins, the West might retaliate by murdering Anna Chapman, or a suitable alternative.
-Would the FSB want to set this sort of precedent just to get at a washed-out traitor of no consequence; a man they were prepared to let go to the West who clearly had no secrets worth sharing anymore?
+Yet, logic would dictate that if Skripal was killed by FSB assassins, the West might retaliate by murdering Anna Chapman, or a suitable alternative.
+Would the FSB have wanted to set this sort of precedent just to get at a washed-out traitor of no consequence; a man they were prepared to let go to the West who clearly had no secrets worth sharing anymore?
 Was Skripal worth the entirely predictable outcome that an assassination attempt on him on UK soil would lead to waves of expulsions and weaken the FSB across the globe?

-There are further problems: the FSB is not the type of organisation to botch an assassination attempt and there would have been far easier ways of murdering Skripal, such as pushing him out in front of a moving car late on a Saturday night with no one really any the wiser that it was murder.
+There were further problems: the FSB did not have the reputation as the type of organisation to botch an assassination attempt and there would have been far easier ways of murdering Skripal, such as pushing him out in front of a moving car late on a Saturday night with no one really any the wiser that it was murder.

-Yet another problem is that nine alleged ‘hot spots’ in Salisbury have been closed off to the public so that they can apparently be decontaminated, something that the papers are being told will take months.
-This alone will keep the story alive for months to come.
-Yet if even one or two sites had been contaminated with anything other than a minuscule dosage, lines of sick and dying people would have been forming outside the hospitals in Salisbury for weeks.
-Nothing of the sort has happened.
+Yet another problem was that nine alleged ‘hot spots’ in Salisbury had been closed off to the public so that they could apparently be decontaminated, something that the papers were being told would take months.
+Yet, if even one or two sites had been contaminated with anything other than a minuscule dosage, lines of sick and dying people would have been forming outside the hospitals in Salisbury for weeks.
+Nothing of the sort happened.

-The latest twist is that someone referred to as “Gordon”, a 54-year-old “former FSB spy” and a team of five or six accomplices, were behind the plot.
-Apparently, ‘Gordon’ has used the alias ‘Mihails Savickis’ but his real name is not being revealed.
-Does he even exist?
-Why would the FSB send a “former” spy to do its dirty work in Salisbury?
-The British media is also reporting that “Gordon” has fled the UK and will probably never be caught.
+Another puzzle was that someone referred to as ‘Gordon’, a 54-year-old ‘former FSB spy’ and a team of five or six accomplices, were initially blamed by MI5 for the Salisbury attack.
+Apparently, ‘Gordon’ had used the alias ‘Mihails Savickis’ but his real name was not revealed.
+Did he ever exist?
+And why would the FSB send a ‘former’ spy to do its dirty work in Salisbury?
+The British media also reported that ‘Gordon’ had fled the UK and would probably never be caught.